m1c0l/photoessay/README.md

 ## How it works

 When you run `gulp`, it does the following:
-- create a build directory, `app/build`, which will be the static site
+- creates a build directory, `app/build`, which will be the static site
 - copies the CSS stylesheet, `app/style.css` to the build
 - copies JS files to the build and outputs any errors using [JSHint](http://jshint.com/)
-- take images from `app/images` and copies resized versions (using GraphicsMagick) to the build
+- takes images from `app/images` and copies resized versions (using GraphicsMagick) to the build
-- take image data from `app/data.json`, pull that into `app/index.jade`, a [Jade file](http://jade-lang.com/), and then compile that `index.html` in the build
+- takes image data from `app/data.json`, pull that into `app/index.pug`, a [Pug file](https://pugjs.org/), and then compile that `index.html` in the build
-- open the build directory in your browser (i.e., run your build's `index.html`) as http://localhost:9000 using [BrowserSync](https://www.browsersync.io/), a cross-browser testing tool
+- opens the build directory in your browser (i.e., run your build's `index.html`) as http://localhost:9000 using [BrowserSync](https://www.browsersync.io/), a cross-browser testing tool
-- watch your development files for changes, and when one of them does, run the task to update the build. e.g., when you change a CSS file, gulp will copy that over to the build and use BrowserSync to automatically reload your browsers to reflect the changes you made
+- watches your development files for changes, and when one of them does, run the task to update the build. e.g., when you change a CSS file, gulp will copy that over to the build and use BrowserSync to automatically reload your browsers to reflect the changes you made

 For more details, see `gulpfile.js`.
 When you're ready to deploy, simply upload the `app/build` directory to your website.